Omnichannel Customer Service: Beyond the Buzzwords

 - Customers that can communicate with you via their preferred channels — whatever they may be.

 The word “omnichannel” gets batted around a lot, so let’s look closely at what it really means.
-Think about the term “omnipresent” — being everywhere at the same time.
+Omnichannel customer service can be thought of like the term “omnipresence” — being everywhere at the same time.
 From your customers’ perspectives, it should appear that you’re everywhere, all at once.

 A customer may start a service interaction on in-app chat and end it on the phone via a call, or vice versa.
 And no matter the channel, customer service agents have access to customer details and a history of previous interactions.